jnesnidal/obejct-destruction-demo/README.md

 # obejct-destruction-demo
-Tech demo for object destruction
+Tech demo for object destruction using OpenFracture